gabrie30/ghorg/README.md

 git checkout master
 ```

-## ReCloning Multiple Users/Orgs/Configurations
+## Cloning Multiple Users/Orgs/Configurations

+The `ghorg reclone` command is a way to store all your `ghorg clone` commands in one configuration file and makes calling long or multiple `ghorg clone` commands easier.

-If you have multiple orgs/users to clone that all have different configurations you can use `ghorg reclone` to clone each of these at once or individually.
+Once your `[reclone.yaml](https://github.com/gabrie30/ghorg/blob/master/sample-reclone.yaml)` configuration is set you can call `ghorg reclone` to clone each entry individually or clone all at once.

-To use, add a reclone.yaml to your $HOME/.config/ghorg directory.
+To use, add a `[reclone.yaml](https://github.com/gabrie30/ghorg/blob/master/sample-reclone.yaml)` to your `$HOME/.config/ghorg` directory.
 You can use the following command to set it for you with examples to use as a template

 ```
 curl https://raw.githubusercontent.com/gabrie30/ghorg/master/sample-reclone.yaml > $HOME/.config/ghorg/reclone.yaml
 ```

-After updating your reclone.yaml you can run
+After updating your `reclone.yaml` you can run

 ```
-# To clone all the entries in your reclone.yaml
+# To clone all the entries in your reclone.yaml omit any arguments
 ghorg reclone
 ```

 ```
-# To run one or more entries in your reclone.yaml
+# To run one or more entries you can pass arguments
 ghorg reclone kubernetes-sig gitlab-examples
 ```